NeuroBo Pharmaceuticals - Consensus Indicates Potential 307.8% Upside

-NeuroBo Pharmaceuticals found using ticker (NRBO) now have 2 analysts covering the stock with the consensus suggesting a rating of ‘Buy’.
-The range between the high target price and low target price is between 30 and 20 and has a mean target at 25.
-With the stocks previous close at 6.13 this now indicates there is a potential upside of 307.8%.
-The 50 day moving average now sits at 5.5 and the 200 day moving average is 6.64.
+NeuroBo Pharmaceuticals found using ticker (NRBO) now have 2 analysts covering the stock.
+The analyst consensus points to a rating of ‘Buy’.
+The range between the high target price and low target price is between 30 and 20 calculating the mean target price we have 25.
+Now with the previous closing price of 6.13 this would indicate that there is a potential upside of 307.8%.
+There is a 50 day moving average of 5.5 and the 200 day moving average is 6.64.
 The company has a market capitalisation of $102m.
 Visit the company website at: http://www.neurobopharma.com

 NeuroBo Pharmaceuticals, a clinical-stage biotechnology company provides therapies for neurodegenerative and cardiometabolic diseases.
 Its therapeutics programs include NB-01 for the treatment of painful diabetic neuropathy; NB-02 to treat cognitive impairment and modify the progression of neurodegenerative diseases associated with the malfunction of protein; and Gemcabene, which is focused on developing and commercializing therapies for the treatment of dyslipidemia.
 NeuroBo Pharmaceuticals was incorporated in 2017 and is headquartered in Boston, Massachusetts.